Instantly Personalize Spoken with the New “Add Vocabulary” Feature

 Three screenshots demonstrate copying and pasting a paragraph from the Star Wars wiki about Wookiees into the Add Vocabulary text field to extract all the unique words and add them into Spoken - Tap to Talk AAC.

-Language varies greatly depending on where you live, and local slang can be an important part of how you communicate.
-Since Spoken is primarily trained on American English, these regional terms may not be included by default.
+Language varies greatly depending on where you live, and local colloquialisms can be an important part of how you communicate.
+Since Spoken is primarily trained on general American English, these regional terms may not be included by default.
 Fortunately, Add Vocabulary lets you quickly add words that reflect how the people around you speak.

 Include Cultural Terms and Foreign Words